csnilugal/TCE-Indoor-Navigation/README.md

 ## 🏫 About TCE

-This project is developed for **Thiagarajar College of Engineering** to improve indoor navigation accessibility for all visitors, students, and staff.
+This project is developed for **Tontadarya College of Engineering** to improve indoor navigation accessibility for all visitors, students, and staff.